Vault secures, stores, and tightly controls access to

 - (string) The SSL key, base64-encoded.

 - (boolean) FOR TESTING ONLY.
 Initialise vault after deployment and store the keys locally.
+Locally stored material can be displayed with: juju run --unit vault/0 leader-get

 - (string) Virtual IP to use api traffic.
 You can provide up to two addresses configured on the access or external bindings.
 If neither binding is used then you can only provide one address that must be configured on the default space.